drschulz/PiaNote/README.md

 HOW TO RUN:

-in the PiaNote directory, run:
+in the PiaNote directory, go to the static directory and run:

 bower install

-After that completes, run:
+After that completes, in the PiaNote directory, run:

 python server.py